 - Professionalism in the public health and vector biology workforce

-- Core competencies of public health professionals at a Program Management/Supervisory (Tier 2) level
+- Core competencies of public health professionals and vector biologists

-Graduates of the MS in Entomology Vector-Borne Disease Biology program will be required to complete a mixture of instructional credits and master-level thesis research credits.
-Students are be required to establish a committee, including Dr. Laura Harrington and one other faculty member.
+Graduates of the MS in Entomology Vector-Borne Disease Biology program are required to complete a mixture of instructional credits and master-level thesis research credits.
+Students are required to establish a committee, including Dr. Laura Harrington and one other faculty member.